-CVM encourages pet owners and veterinary professionals to report cases of DCM in dogs suspected of having a link to diet by using the electronic Safety Reporting Portal or calling their state’s FDA Consumer Complaint Coordinators.
+CVM encourages pet owners and veterinary professionals to report cases of DCM in dogs suspected of having a link to diet by using the electronic Safety Reporting Portal.

 Please see “How to Report a Pet Food Complaint" for additional instructions and information.

 25. I submitted my report to FDA.
 When will I hear back from them about my complaint, and will they collect any samples for testing?